JHurricane96/quiz-maker/README.md

 The application runs on port 3000.
 If the files are on your machine, `localhost:3000/login` will get you to the login and registration screen.
 Create an account and use the application.
 As of now, only the Make, Scores and Advanced search links work in the navbar.
+The History link works, and is fairly usable, but not optimized.
+The search bar also works, and searches for unanswered questions.

 Things to do
 ------------

 * Sanitize input properly.
-* Refine search.
+* Refine history.